-The gilt based funding positon has improved over the year to 31 March 2017, with the funding level now broadly in line with the journey plan.
-A further significant employer contribution was received in early April 2017.
+The gilt based funding positon has improved over the year to 31 March 2018, with the funding level now broadly in line with the journey plan.
+The funding level has been boosted by the early receipt of deficit contributions as well as the buy-in transaction, the combination of which has offset the lower than expected investment returns.